Models

 Model parameters

-Annual hardware maintenance and replacement costs (USD per year, as a fraction of hardware CAPEX) 0.1
+an_hw_maint_and_repl_fibre Annual hardware maintenance and replacement cost (fraction of initial CAPEX) 0.1 Yes

-Access bandwidth cost (USD per Mbps per year) 31.8
+an_isp_fees_one_mbps_fibre Annual transit bandwidth cost (USD per Mbps per year) 31.8 Yes

-Transit bandwidth cost (USD per Mbps per year) 12
+an_traffic_fees_one_mbps_fibre Annual access bandwidth cost (USD per Mbps per year) 0 Yes

 Cellular